From cruise operators to airlines: 'Reopening' stocks tumble on variant fears

 By Akash Sriram

-Nov 26 (Reuters) - Companies benefiting from this year's economic reopening, including AMC Entertainment, United Airlines and Carnival Corp, were hammered on Friday by fears over a new and possibly-vaccine resistant coronavirus variant.
+Nov 26 (Reuters) - Companies benefiting from this year's economic reopening, including AMC Entertainment, United Airlines and Carnival Corp, were hammered on Friday by fears that a possibly vaccine-resistant coronavirus variant could mar their recovery.

-The variant, discovered in South Africa, prompted several countries to tighten border controls and investors to dump Asian and European equities for safer assets.
+The variant, detected in South Africa, prompted several countries to tighten border controls and investors around the globe to dump equities for safer assets.
+MKTS/GLOB

-Trading before the bell showed U.S. stocks were set to join the selloff, with carriers United UAL.O, Delta Air DAL.N and American Airlines AAL.O losing between 8% and 9%.
+Travel and leisure stocks bore the brunt of the selloff in the United States, with carriers United UAL.O, Delta Air DAL.N and American Airlines AAL.O losing between 8% and 10% to open at their lowest levels in several months.

-Hotel chains Hyatt H.N, Marriott MAR.O and Hilton HLT.N fell between 4.7% and 6%, while cruise operators Carnival CCL.N, Royal Caribbean Cruises RCL.N and Norwegian Cruise Line NCLH.K plunged 10% each.
-Theater chain AMC AMC.N lost 6.2%.
+Hotel chains Hyatt H.N, Marriott MAR.O and Hilton HLT.N fell between 8% and 11%, while cruise operators Carnival CCL.N, Royal Caribbean RCL.N and Norwegian NCLH.K slumped about 10% each.
+Theater chain AMC AMC.N sank 6.2%.

 Little is known of the variant but scientists say it has an unusual combination of mutations, may be able to evade immune responses and could be more transmissible.